-- 1. Ensure that the two taps on the lift cylinder are closed, handles are positioned 90 degrees to fittings, to lock cylinder movement (see section 7.4). - 2.
+- 1. Ensure that the two taps on the ports on the lift cylinder are closed, handles are positioned 90 degrees to fittings, to lock cylinder movement (see section 7.4). - 2.
 Ensure the slew locking device is also fitted to lock of any slew movement (see section 7.4). - 3.
 Ensure Forklift has suitable capacity to lift trimmer. - 4.
-Ensure when leaving the Powerblade in a new location, it's on a firm and level site and the cutting head is supported directly underneath the pivot shoe.
+Ensure all nuts and bolts are tight and that the trimmer stands locking pin is fitted for both stands before attempting to move the Powerblade. - 5.
+Ensure when leaving the Powerblade in a new location, it's on a firm and level site and the cutting head pivot shoe foot is in its down position with the pin secured.